Rays prospect posts heartbreaking birthday wish to late wife

 In the wake of the August murders, Bivens made a post explaining how his “heart was turned to ash,” and how his life as he knew it was destroyed.

-Blake was drafted by the Rays in the fourth round in 2014 right out of high school.
+Blake was drafted by the Rays in the fourth round in 2014.

 LATEST STORIES: